 Network: means the network provided by us or any other third-party network supporting the Service.

-Number(s) : means any numbers specifically requested by or allocated to the Customer for the provision of the Service to callers and includes VIP and International numbers.
+Number: means any number specifically requested by or allocated to the Customer for the provision of the Service to callers and includes VIP and International numbers.

-Personal Data: has the meaning set out in section 1(1) of the Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Company is the Data Controller and in relation to which the Processor is providing services under this Agreement.
+Personal Data: has the meaning set out in UK GDPR and relates only to personal data, or any part of such personal data, in respect of which you are the Controller and in relation to which we are providing services under this Agreement.

-Processing and process: have the meaning set out in section 1(1) of the Data Protection Act 1998.
+Processing and Process: each have the meaning set out in UK GDPR.

 Third Party Information: means information, audio, video, graphics, sound, music, photographs, software, data, databases, records, and any other materials (in whatever form) not owned or generated by or on behalf of the Customer, published or otherwise utilised or made available using the Service.

-Users: means any user within your business who you authorise to use this Service.
+Users: means any user within the Customer’s business who Customer authorises to use this Service.

-Usage Rates: means the charges incurred by you calculated against the usage based pricing which can be found at https://www.circleloop.com/pricing
+Usage Rates: means the charges incurred by Customer calculated against the usage based pricing which can be found at https://www.circleloop.com/pricing

 1.2 Clause and schedule headings do not affect the interpretation of this Agreement.